tracy2811/vtf-test/README.md

 Backend is simplyfied and used for mocking only.

-* GET request to `http:/localhost:8000?cat=categoryname&date=datestring` returns json with format `{ category, date, price: { current, recommend } }`. `category`, and `date` are extracted from request query, prices are random.
+* GET request to **http:/localhost:8000?cat=categoryname&date=datestring** returns json with format `{ category, date, price: { current, recommend } }`. `category`, and `date` are extracted from request query, prices are random.

-* POST request to http:/localhost:8000/rooms with rooms array in body returns this array in success.
+* POST request to **http:/localhost:8000/rooms** with rooms array in body returns this array in success.

+## What was done?

+* Table with data retrieved from API

+* User inputs: checkboxes, recommended prices

+* Image represents prices' dependence

+* Button to POST selected cells (date, room category, price) (and log in console)

+Also, other inputs for changing dates is allowed.

 ## Credit